compomics/pout2prot/README.md

 Next to these mandatory arguments, the script can also be further modified by providing a value for these optional arguments:
 * `occam`: Should Occam's razor be enabled while determining protein groups?
 If this option is not provided, Occam's razor will be disabled.
 * `decoy_flag`: If a value is provided for this parameter, all proteins that contain this value as a substring will be considered as decoy proteins and will not be taken into account during the analyses of the input files.
-Default parameter value is `decoy`.
+This filter is disabled by default.
 * `fdr_threshold`: Filter out all proteins that have a FDR-threshold that's higher than the value provided here.
 The default FDR-threshold that's used by this package is 0.01.

 #### Example